 Amazon has taken over the world of e-commerce.
-To know how, read this edition.
+To know how to read this edition.

-- From the old days when Amazon just got started to now, you will know how Jeff Bezos has become the fearless leader of the century.
-As a beginning entrepreneur, Jeff Bezos’s story will inspire you to become a world class leader.
+- From the old days when Amazon just started to now, you will know how Jeff Bezos has become the fearless leader of the century.
+Jeff Bezos’s story will inspire you to become a world-class leader as a beginning entrepreneur.

 by Scott Adams